Skip to main content

 executeAction("qvDSHDiscardChanges")

-Discards all unsaved changes made to the dashboard, reverting it to its last saved state.
+Discards all unsaved changes made to the dashboard, reverting to its last saved state.

 Applicable Views: Design and Interact